alanjds/django-moip/README.md

 Using MoIP with the API integration
 -----------------------------------

-MoIP is, right now (2013.07) the only widespread national payment gateway that provides serverside API payments, in the style of PayPal Pro API (WPP).
+MoIP is, right now (2013.07), the only widespread national payment gateway that provides serverside API payments, in the style of PayPal Pro API (WPP).

-BUT, they manually authorize every single account for this feature, and I am trying to get this from some time, with no answer from its office.
+BUT they manually authorize every single account for this feature, and I am trying to get this from some time, with no answer from its office.
 So, no feature until I have a way to test it.
 Bad bad MoIP: no cookie for you!.